 **click to enlarge**

-The healthcare dashboard above emphasizes healthcare metrics which combine historical data, statistics and delve deeper into the analysis of trends, therefore, can serve as a fundamental part of generating future decisions which are important to run and modify a successful hospital strategy.
-Although big data in healthcare are becoming expansive and increasing in the variety of information it can provide, it also uses reports in a form of a dashboard (like the one above) so that every analytical information generated has its own measurement and quality of evidence.
+Next, we look at an analysis report sample in the health and wellbeing sector.
+The healthcare dashboard above emphasizes healthcare metrics that combine historical data, statistics and delve deeper into the analysis of trends, therefore, it can serve as a fundamental part of generating future decisions that are important to run and modify a successful hospital strategy.
+Although big data in healthcare is becoming expansive and increasing in the variety of information it can provide, it also uses reports in a form of a dashboard (like the one above) so that every analytical information generated has its own measurement and quality of evidence.
 The average waiting time by division can clearly increase the effectiveness of different hospital departments if used correctly.
 Also, the number of patients can explain why some divisions have the bigger amount of waiting time, and, therefore, propose a solution to reduce it, and also reduce costs that directly affect the department.

 2. Sales: How to exceed targets next year?

-Another analytical report example comes from the sales industry.
+The next analysis report example comes from the sales industry.

 **click to enlarge**

 The sales target in this example is exceeded by 115%, which means that managers can quickly conclude their targets are on track, provide feedback to their team and generate more ideas on how to proceed with the next steps of a strategy.
 Incorporating this kind of report into a business practice can bring value to a company, as smart data are presented in a clear and efficient way.
 Combining these metrics, which provide straightforward evidence and analysis of the overall sales strategy, managers can reduce operational costs and set additional targets on how to decrease customer acquisition cost, which is one of the main goals of a sales strategy.

 We can go even deeper on a monthly level.